Hummingbirds are the jewels of the bird world.

 There are 340 different species.
 21 of these reach

-well know Ruby covers the widest range and flies across the
+well known Ruby hummingbird covers the widest range, and flies across the

 Gulf of Mexico during migration.